All Products

 testGroup

-Select the message filtering type.
+Select a message filtering method.
 Valid values:

 • Tag: Filters messages by tag.